mats-claassen/GoBibleCore/README.md

 This is due to the popularity of smart-phones having largely overtaken feature phones in many countries.

-Even so, there are parts of the world where even Android phones are too expensive for many people, so there's still a good opportunity for Go Bible applications to bring God's word to
+Even so, there are parts of the world where even Android phones are too expensive for many people, so there's still a good opportunity for Go Bible applications to bring God's word to them.